dillontiner/pulling_up_pushing_down_filtering/README.md

-# Lab PullingUpPushingDownFiltering
+# PullingUpPushingDownFiltering
+Lab problem for Gusto Engineering Boot Camp Week 4 on Modularization.

 ### Setup
-- clone this repo
+- clone this repo (TODO: add command)
 - cd into `pulling_up_pushing_down` and run `bundle install`
 - run the tests with `rake rspec` to see that they pass